Shortcuts

 [

-Orders List, Processing Reconciliation functions: When entry fields are present that might need corrections for rounding differences, pressing these keys will increase or decrease the amount in the field by one cent (or other unit as appropriate).
-This only applies to systems with the purchasing module.
+Orders List, Processing Reconciliation functions: When entry fields are present that might need corrections for rounding differences, pressing these keyboard keys will increase or decrease the amount in the field by one cent (or other unit as appropriate).
+This only applies to systems with the purchasing module, and specifically when reconciling vendor invoices.

 [Enter]